sbalaji09/Orbis/frontend/app/dashboard/playground/README.md

 - API keys are server-side only (not exposed to browser)
 - API routes use Next.js middleware for authentication
 - Trace data access is user-scoped via Supabase auth
-- No sensitive data stored in frontend state
+- Baselines / run history are stored in localStorage (do not store secrets in prompts)

 ## Future Enhancements

-- [ ] User-specific cost tracking and limits
-- [ ] Playground run history in database
-- [ ] Model response quality ratings
+- [ ] Persist baselines/runs to Supabase for cross-device + team sharing
-- [ ] Batch testing multiple prompts
+- [ ] Batch/dataset mode (CSV inputs, aggregates, pass rate)
-- [ ] A/B testing framework
+- [ ] More robust JSON guardrail (extract fenced JSON blocks)
-- [ ] Custom model configurations
+- [ ] “Approve/promote” baseline flow with notes and audit trail
-- [ ] Response caching for identical prompts
+- [ ] Saved/shareable regression reports